Rhystall/Rhystall/README.md

 # 💫 About Me:
+<h1 align="center">Hi 👋, I'm Aufa Muhammad Isyfa'Lana</h1>
-🔭 I'm a second-year Software Engineering student at Telkom University, Purwokerto.
-I have a passion for exploring the realm of coding, with a particular interest in mobile development and front-end web development.
+<h3 align="center">🔭 I'm a second-year Software Engineering student at Telkom University, Purwokerto.
+I have a passion for exploring the realm of coding, with a particular interest in mobile development and front-end web development.</h3>